yonkahlon/Zenject/README.md

         }
     }

 This still has the drawback that it is called in the middle of object graph construction, but can be useful in many cases.
 In particular, if you are using property injection (which isn't generally recommended but necessary in some cases) then you will not have your dependencies in the constructor, and therefore you will need to define a [PostInject] method in this case.

-You will also need to use [PostInject] for MonoBehaviours that you are creating dynamically, since MonoBehaviours cannot have constructors.
+You will also want to use [PostInject] for MonoBehaviours, since MonoBehaviours cannot have constructors.
+You may also include injected parameters in any [PostInject] method in the same way you would for constructors.
+For example:

+    public class Foo : MonoBehaviour
+    {
+        IBar _bar;

+        [PostInject]
+        public void Init(IBar bar)
+        {
+            _bar = bar;
+            ...
+            _bar.DoStuff();
+            ...
+        }
+    }

+Using [PostInject] to inject dependencies is the recommended approach for MonoBehaviours.

 In the case where there are multiple [PostInject] methods on a given object, they are called in the order of Base class to Derived class.